Crew films Piedmont Triad-based documentary exploring local election races in North Carolina

-GREENSBORO — As votes continued to be counted in Guilford County Thursday evening, Nathaniel Frum was wrapping up his final interview for a documentary about “Our Messy Democracy.”
+GREENSBORO — As votes continued to be counted in Guilford County last week, Nathaniel Frum was wrapping up his final interview for a documentary about “Our Messy Democracy.”

 Frum and his four-person team traveled all the way from Los Angeles to the Piedmont Triad in early October to follow what local folks have been following for months — the down-ballot races in North Carolina.
 Though the group said they have experience in the film industry, their look at politics in North Carolina was their first attempt at a documentary of their own.